-- Appropriate placement will be determined by the Honors English Committee and will be based on current English teacher assessment, a self-assessment, and an impromptu essay.
+- Appropriate placement will be suggested in collaboration with the Honors English Committee and will be based on current English teacher assessment, a letter of interest, and an impromptu essay.

-- Students/parents who would like additional information on why their child did not get placed in Honors English are welcome to contact Marcy Huss, Department Chair.
+- Students/parents who would like additional information on why their child did not get placed in Honors English are welcome to contact Julie Davis, Department Chair.

 - If the committee suggests placement to be regular English, the student is given one additional option.
 After weighing the committee’s feedback, students and their parents may decide to enroll in the Honors/AP English class, by emailing Brian Crawford, Assistant Principal and Julie Davis, Department Chair.